MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-code-quality-with-editorconfig.md

 > [!NOTE]
 > Enabling analyzer rules and setting their severity by using an EditorConfig file is supported starting in Visual Studio 2019 version 16.3.

-The FxCop analyzer NuGet package includes predefined rule sets and EditorConfig files for the following rule categories:
+The NetAnalyzers NuGet package includes predefined EditorConfig files and rule sets for the following rule categories:

 - All rules
 - Dataflow